-Our online U.S. History course Honors, traces the nation’s history from the pre-colonial period to the present.
-Students learn about the Native American, European, and African people who lived in America before it became the United States.
+Our online U.S. History Honors course traces the nation’s history from the precolonial period to the present.
+Students learn about the Native American, European, and African peoples who lived in North America before a large part of it became the United States.
 They examine the beliefs and philosophies that informed the American Revolution and the subsequent formation of the government and political system.
-Students investigate the economic, cultural, and social motives for the nation’s expansion, as well as the conflicting notions of liberty that eventually resulted in civil war.
+Students investigate the economic, cultural, and social motives for the nation’s expansion, as well as the conflicting notions of liberty that eventually resulted in a civil war.
 The course describes the emergence of the United States as an industrial nation and then focuses on its role in modern world affairs.

-Moving into the 20th and 21st centuries, students probe the economic and diplomatic interactions between the United States and other world players while investigating how the world wars, the Cold War, and the “information revolution” affected the lives of ordinary Americans.
-Woven through this chronological sequence is a strong focus on the changing conditions of women, African Americans, and other minority groups.
+Moving into the 20th and 21st centuries, students probe the economic and diplomatic interactions between the United States and other nations while investigating how the world wars, the Cold War, and the “information revolution” affected the lives of ordinary Americans.
+Woven through this